-14. Litigation, Claims and Assessments
+15. Litigation, Claims and Assessments

-As at December 31, 2021 and 2020, there were no matters arising outside the normal course of business.
+As at December 31, 2022 and 2021, there were no matters arising outside the normal course of business.

-15. Related-Party Transactions
+16. Related-Party Transactions

 On December 22, 2020, F&G Life Re entered into a coinsurance agreement with Fidelity & Guaranty Life Insurance Company ("FGLIC" or "Ceding Company"), an affiliate reinsurer, to reinsure a quota share of fixed indexed annuity ("FIA") policies.
-Concurrently with the entry into this Coinsurance Agreement, F&G Life Re and F&G Cayman Re Ltd. ("F&G Cayman" or "Retrocessionaire"), an affiliated reinsurer of both FGLIC and F&G Life Re, entered into a Fixed Indexed Annuities Retrocession Agreement ("Retrocession Agreement").
+Concurrently with the entry into this Coinsurance Agreement, F&G Life Re and F&G Cayman Re, an affiliated reinsurer of both FGLIC and F&G Life Re, entered into a Fixed Indexed Annuities Retrocession Agreement ("Retrocession Agreement").
 Both of these treaties are on a coinsurance funds withheld basis.
-The cession from FGLIC to F&G Life Re is on a 100% quota share basis and the retrocession to F&G Cayman from the Reinsurer is on a 45% quota share basis.
+The cession from FGLIC to F&G Life Re is on a 100% quota share basis and the retrocession to F&G Cayman Re from the Reinsurer is on a 45% quota share basis.
 Both contracts have an effective date of December 31, 2020, ("Effective Date").
-As at December 31, 2021, the Company had not entered into any other contracts.